ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

-Weekly Strategy Meeting: 8 Ways to Make Meetings Strategic vs. Tactical
+Weekly Strategy Meeting: 8 Ways to Make Strategic Weekly Meetings vs. Tactical

 I hear this all the time: “Our Weekly Meetings are just routine report-outs about who’s doing what; Business people working in office having meetingthey’re so tactical!”
 If this is your challenge, you’re not alone.
-I recently sat in on a client’s Weekly Meeting because the CEO wanted my help in making suggestions on how to make their meetings more robust and strategic.
-What I discovered was an executive team narrative that simply consisted of short, silo-oriented “report-outs” with little to no strategic discussion.
+I recently sat in on a client’s Weekly Meeting because the CEO wanted my help in making suggestions on making their meetings more robust and strategic.
+I discovered an executive team narrative that consisted of short, silo-oriented “report-outs” with little to no strategic discussion.

-This client uses the Rhythm Dashboard to track their progress toward their quarterly priorities, yet they skipped right over items that simply weren’t going well!
-It seemed that a simple comment about a surface-level solution (“I’m on it…”) was about as deep as the conversation got.
+This client uses the Rhythm Dashboard to track their progress toward their quarterly priorities, yet they skipped over items that weren’t going well!
+A simple comment about a surface-level solution (“I’m on it…”) seemed about as deep as the conversation got.
 This team knows me, so it didn’t surprise them when I interrupted and said, “Wait a minute!
 You’re moving on from something that’s statused as failing without having a discussion about root causes.
 It’s been Red for a few weeks, so what’s the problem?
 Let’s take a minute to talk about it.”
-With this, an intriguing dialogue ensued—one that finally led to the real problem: “If IT and Finance don’t get our system to interface with XYZ, then I can’t move on this initiative at all.”
+With this, an intriguing dialogue ensued, finally leading to the real problem: “If IT and Finance don’t get our system to interface with XYZ, then I can’t move on this initiative at all.”
 Bingo!
 So I asked the Head of IT and the Head of Finance: “So, by when can that interface be completed?”

-The answer was that it would take weeks—literally—to get this transition streamlined.
+The answer was that it would take weeks—literally—to streamline this transition.
 “Why does Fred have an Individual Priority that he can’t possibly meet?
 Where’s the Individual Priority for IT & Finance?”
-It didn’t exist—and a minor recalibration took place during this Weekly Meeting.
+It didn’t exist, and a minor recalibration took place during this Weekly Meeting.
 So, why hadn’t this discussion happened weeks ago?
 Stop this meeting madness!

 Other times, Weekly Meetings become stale and rote because the executive team simply isn’t healthy, and your monthly meetings aren't any better.
 For whatever reason, they fear having genuine tough discussions (due to a fear-based culture, fear of looking stupid in the eyes of the CEO or team peers, etc.).
 If so, this is the hurdle that has to be jumped first.
 (That’s a topic for another blog post…)